gustavogmfarias/iffolha-js-backend/README.md

 -   Only Admin users, authors or editor users should be able to include a new tag;
 -   Only admin users or editor users should be able to delete a tag;
 -   Only admin users or editor users should be able to edit a tag;
--   Should be able to list all the reports by tags;
+-   Should be able to list all the Articles by tags;
--   Should be abble to list all the articles by tag;
+-   Should be abble to list all the Articles by tag;

 # Persistir Categorias de Texto